 The second crucial property is that the the complex leaves $\Pi_u^{(c)}$ contain copies of the Minkowsian tubes

 which are (respectively) contained in the ambient AdS tubes $\ZZ_\pm$.

-This means the following: let us consider a partial complexification of \(AdS_M\) where the Poincar\'e coordinates \(\mathbf{x}^\mu\) in Eq.~(\ref{coordinates}) are extended to complex values, while the coordinate \(u\) remains real and positive:
+This can be stated as follows: consider a partial complexification of $AdS_M$ in which the Poincar\'e coordinates $\mathbf{x}^\mu$ in Eq.~(\ref{coordinates}) are extended to complex values, while the coordinate $u$ remains real and positive: